Billy B. Van: Agricultural career

-The article starts with a Nebraska businessman attending a Broadway play in which Van was a star.
-He recognizes him as William Vandegrift who had spoken at a Nebraska agricultural school.
-He goes backstage and learns that Van has a second career, which he seeks to keep apart.
-The reporter states that when Van goes on the stage somewhere around the country, he tries to find an agricultural college or society to speak at too.
+The article described a Nebraska businessman attending a Broadway play in which Van appeared and recognizing him as William Vandegrift, who had spoken at a Nebraska agricultural school.
+The businessman went backstage and learned that Van had a second career, which he reportedly tried to keep separate from his theatrical work.
+The reporter stated that when Van toured as a performer, he also tried to arrange talks at agricultural colleges or societies.

-Van's agricultural credentials traced back to his Dutch ancestors, and also practices his grandfather had which were not accepted at the time but Van was promoting now.
-Van could of course draw on his own experience as a dairy farmer in New Hampshire.
-The Times article also discusses other experiences of Van including being an advisor on usefulness for dairy purposes of a large lot of land in the San Joaquin Valley.
+Van's interest in agriculture was linked in the article to his Dutch ancestry and to dairy practices used by his grandfather, which Van later promoted.
+He also drew on his own experience as a dairy farmer in New Hampshire.
+The Times article discussed other agricultural work attributed to Van, including his role as an advisor on the suitability of land in the San Joaquin Valley for dairy purposes.